HTML Course | Structure of an HTML Document

 Let us now have a look at the basic structure of HTML.
 That is the code that is a must for every webpage to have:

-<body>: Body tag is used to enclose all the data which a web page has from texts to links.
+<body>: A body tag is used to enclose all the data which a web page has from texts to links.
 All the content that you see rendered in the browser is contained within this element.
+Following tags and elements used in the body.

 To learn more about an HTML Document structure, please visit: